Chris & Bob Gustin

 “I’m still learning,” Bob admits.

-She and Bob hand create rugs, runners, shawls, scarves and household items, all woven on 20 floor looms at the studio.
+Chris creates rugs, runners, shawls, scarves and household items, all woven on 20 floor looms.

-In addition, Bob builds small potholder looms with Indiana poplar from a local sawmill, using techniques he learned from his father.
+Bob builds small potholder looms, tapestry looms, and spool racks and other equipment with Indiana poplar from a local sawmill, using techniques he learned from his father.

-At their studio they offer kits, combining the hand crafted looms with cotton loops reclaimed from defective socks from the Solmate sock factory.
+The studio carries kits, which combine the hand-crafted looms with cotton loops reclaimed from defective socks from the Solmate sock factory.

 “With 20 looms, there are always multiple pieces ready to be woven,” Chris says.
-“I am currently weaving rugs on 5 looms, clothing on 4 looms, placemats on one and mug rugs on one.”
+“I am currently weaving rugs, clothing, scarves, placemats, dishtowels, and mug rugs.”

 Chris enjoys this variety.
 She also truly enjoys the design aspect of weaving, including planning the next warp, setting up the loom, and weaving off the final projects.

 “Nothing is ever so planned that it can’t be altered or changed in the middle of the warp,” Chris explains.
-“Experimentation is always enjoyable.
+“Experimentation is always enjoyable, like making a non-traditional weaving technique succeed.
+I’m willing to try anything at least once.
 Not everything works, but weaving can be a metaphor for life.”

 Inspiration comes from nature.
-The Gustins spend as much time outside as possible, enjoying the surroundings, forest, gardens and animals.
+The Gustins spend as much time outside as possible, enjoying the surroundings, forest, gardens and animals on their 20 acres.

 Chris also enjoys teaching her craft.